 After the Hillary Step the ground was easier to cover and seeing the summit in the distance for the first time was enough to make that final push.
 I stepped up on the summit, a twenty foot long ridge and two feet wide, I took out my Irish flag and logo’s, handed my video camera’s to my Sherpa and snapped a few pictures on the summit, before I was ready to get the hell out of there.

-I was more exhausted than I had ever been and knew that 80% off accidents happen on the way down, so I knew that I needed to be alert.
-It was hard work, but slowly I kept moving down, back to Camp Four.
+I was more exhausted than I had ever been.
+I knew that 80% off accidents happen on the way down importantly, I needed to be alert.
+It was hard work, but slowly I kept moving down all the way back to Camp Four.
 My body and mind had performed well, my gear also held up to the rigors of climbing high on Everest, my Rab down gear, Patagonia, Berghaus,and Merino layers all held firm.
 My Everest Millet boots saved my feet from frostbite.

 I was also worried about my Diamond back guide gloves but all performed perfectly.
-After eight hours up to the summit and four hours back down, I reached Camp Four.
-With a release of emotion, I embraced my Sherpa, embraced Graham and Martin and cried.
-I was so happy to be alive, happy I had pushed myself past my fears and reached the top of the world.
+After a 12 hour round trip, I was back in Camp Four.
+With a release of emotion Finally, I embraced my Sherpa, Graham and Martin and cried.
+I had pushed myself past my fears most importantly, I reached the top of the world.
 It was time to rest and refuel for the night before we would have to move two more days to get back to Everest Base Camp and then make the journey back home.

 Climbing High on Mount Everest

-To watch the full story of Ian’s journey to the top of Mount Everest, you can purchase Ian’s Everest DVD Documentary -Everest, ‘A Summit Calling’ by contacting firstname.lastname@example.org If you would like more information on any of his trips on offer CLICK HERE and join us.
+Finally, you can watch the journey to Mount Everest and building the Mount Everest primary school.
+You can purchase the DVD Documentary Everest, ‘A Summit Calling’ by contacting email@example.com.
+If you would like more information on any of his trips on offer CLICK HERE and join us.
 CLICK HERE for more blog posts.